 Using AI in life science advertising and paid media campaigns

-When it comes to advertising, marketing AI can help you create your ads, improve their targeting and measure their effectiveness.
+When it comes to life science advertising, marketing AI can help you create your ads, improve their targeting and measure their effectiveness.

 Firstly, AI can be used to create advertising content that's more personalised for each prospect.
 For example, if you know what a prospect is interested in (e.g. based on pages they have visited on your site or emails they have clicked on in the past), you can tailor an ad campaign specifically for this individual.
 This type of personalised marketing increases engagement because it feels less generic and is more tailored toward specific needs and interests.